The Digestive Wellness IBS Diet

 There is so much information out there about what you should and shouldn’t be eating that it can become very confusing to know what’s right for you.

-We find this to be a huge source of frustration for our clients, so we have devised an eating plan based on a framework of safe foods.
+I find this to be a huge source of frustration for our clients, so have devised an eating plan based on a framework of safe foods.
 These are foods known to cause the least reaction and reduce symptoms.